fatcrapinmybutt/fredprime-legal-system/README.md

 - `firstimport.json` – A short Python script that creates `fredprime_litigation_system.json` describing the FRED PRIME configuration.
 The resulting JSON file is written to `/mnt/data` when the script is executed.
 - `FRED_Codex_Bootstrap.py` – Downloads the stage two deployment archive from `FRED_STAGE2_URL`, verifies its SHA256 checksum using `FRED_STAGE2_SHA256`, and extracts the archive.
+- `EPOCH_UNPACKER_ENGINE_v1.py` – Extracts ZIP archives, performs OCR, and tags exhibits.
+Can run with a GUI or in headless mode.

 ## Configuration